By Dr Charlotte Russell, Clinical Psychologist & Founder

 Travelling with clear intentions about what we want from our trip might sound obvious.
 But how many of us really think carefully about what we might need and whether our travel choices are a good fit?

 We are all unique and we all have likes, dislikes and sights and experiences that connect with us that don’t connect for other people.
-It takes time to get to know our travel preferences, and at various times in our lives we will want something different.
+It takes time to get to know our travel preferences.
+At different stages in our lives we will want something different.

 There will be times when we want to relax.
-Times when we want adventure or something different.
+Times when we want adventure and to try new things.
 We will have occasions and milestones to celebrate when we might want to opt for more luxury, or for a longer trip.
 A special trip can help us to mark an occasion and later we might be able to remember these experiences vividly by tuning in to our memories of the sights and the sounds.

 Travelling intentionally also means being mindful of the impact of our travel behaviour on the planet and the local community.
 However in my opinion it is important that we do not judge each other’s travel choices.
 We each have our own situations and needs, and we are all best placed to decide what is right for us.